The following are the attributes for the node, with the AutodeskUberShader.fxo shader file assigned.

 Value of tessellation that is constant throughout the mesh.
 A value of 1 means no tessellation.

-Increase the Tessellation Minimum value to increase the resolution.
+Increase the value to increase the resolution.

-Select this option to blend point normal tessellation (which smooths the edges of the object) with Flat Tessellation (which only tessellates but does not smooth the object).
+Select this option to blend point normal tessellation (which smooths the edges of the object) with (which only tessellates but does not smooth the object).
 Set this value to 1 to disable the smoothing.

 Translucency

-The Translucency feature simulates light passing through an object.
+The feature simulates light passing through an object.
 For example, if simulating human skin, the skin becomes more red.
-Select this attribute to use the options below.
+Select

 NoteUse these options to add translucency to your object.
-This option simulates light passing through the object to give it a more realistic look.
+This option simulates light passing through the object to give it a

-The Thickness Mask is a texture you render to control the amount of light that passes through certain areas of the skin.
-For example, non-bony areas with thin skin like the nose would have a reddish color, since a lot of translucency is coming through.
-By contrast, bony areas would have a darker color in the thickness texture.
+The is a texture you render to control the amount of light that passes through certain areas of the skin.
+For example, non-bony

 Use this value to set the amount that the normal (per pixel) influences the translucency.